akikoo/Fluid-Grid/README.md

-So basically what we have here is The Semantic Grid (http://semantic.gs/) and Trevor Davis' Sass & Compass Grid (http://viget.com/inspire/building-a-nested-responsive-grid-with-sass-compass) merged together, in Sass (SCSS), or alternatively with LESS CSS.
+So basically what we have here is The Semantic Grid (http://semantic.gs/) and Trevor Davis' Sass & Compass Grid (http://viget.com/inspire/building-a-nested-responsive-grid-with-sass-compass) merged together in Sass (SCSS), or alternatively with LESS CSS.

 ## Grid preview tool
 I've also created a grid configurator that you can use to try out both fluid and